Frequently Asked Questions With Answers About Central Government Health Scheme (CGHS)

 Level 12 and above Rs.
 1000

-Pensioners who want to avail CGHS facilities can make contribution either on yearly basis or one time ( ten yrs ) contribution for whole life validity.
-Payment can be made by Demand Draft in favour of “ P.A.O.
+Pensioners who want to avail of CGHS facilities can make contributions either on yearly basis or one-time ( ten yrs ) contribution for whole life validity.
+Payment can be made by Demand Draft in favor of “ P.A.O.
 CGHS Delhi” if in Delhi or “ Additional Director of the CGHS City “ Contribution to be made by the Pensioners/Family Pensioners would be the amount that they were subscribing at the time of their retirement or at the time of the death of government servant

 24) What are the criteria for Entitlement of ward endorsed on CGHS Card in CGHS Empanelled Hospitals?

-Entitlement of wards in private hospitals empanelled under CGHS is as under
+Entitlement of wards in private hospitals impaneled under CGHS is as under

 Corresponding Basic pay